Downtown Yangon: Architecture

 Yangon's CBD is known for its leafy avenues and fin-de-siècle architecture.
 The former British colonial capital has the highest number of colonial period buildings in Southeast Asia.
 The CBD is still mainly made up of decaying colonial buildings.
 The former High Court, the former Secretariat buildings, the former St. Paul's English High School and the Strand Hotel are excellent examples of the bygone era.
-Most buildings in the CBD from this era are four-story mix-use (residential and commercial) buildings with 14 ft ceilings, allowing for the construction of mezzanines.
+Most buildings in the CBD from this era are four-story mixed-use (residential and commercial) buildings with 14 ft ceilings, allowing for the construction of mezzanines.
 Despite their less-than-perfect conditions, the buildings remain highly sought after and most expensive in the city's property market.

 In 1996, the Yangon City Development Committee created a Yangon City Heritage List of old buildings and structures in the city that cannot be modified or torn down without approval.
 In 2012, the city of Yangon imposed a 50-year moratorium on demolition of buildings older than 50 years.
 The Yangon Heritage Trust, an NGO started by Thant Myint-U, aims to create heritage areas in Downtown, and attract investors to renovate buildings for commercial use.

 Boundaries

-Geographically, the CBD is bound by the Pun Hlaing River to the west, the Hlaing River to the south and Pazundaung Creek to the east.
+Geographically, the CBD is bound by the Pun Hlaing River to the west, the Hlaing River to the south, and Pazundaung Creek to the east.